-- Some salons use a substance called methyl methacrylate to adhere nails.
+- Some salons use the substance methyl methacrylate to adhere nails.
 This chemical causes severe damage to the respiratory system and upon direct contact with the fingers.

 - Using a hair dryer to dry nails faster is a really common mistake.
-The problem here lies in the fact that some of these substances used to apply the acrylic are flammable upon contact with high heat.
+The problem here lies in the fact that some of these substances are flammable upon contact with high heat.

-- Many times beauty salons don’t properly clean and sterilize their instruments and materials once they’re done using them on a customer.
-This means the next customer will likely contract any disease, fungus for example, that the customer before them had.
+- Many times beauty salons don’t properly clean and sterilize their instruments and materials after using them on a customer.
+This means the next customer will likely contract any disease or fungus that the customer before them had, for example.

 - Don’t cut or push back your cuticle.
 Don’t forget that the cuticle acts as a natural barrier to prevent infection and harmful microorganisms from getting into your body.

-- Wash and dry your hands before the nails are applied so there’s no trace of moisture on the nails.
+- Wash and dry your hands before applying the nails so there’s no trace of moisture on the nails.
 This prevents fungi from spreading once the nails are in place.